 A successful marketing campaign entails fun, informative and engaging content that the audience enjoys consuming.
 While content itself is king, dishing out fresh ideas that aren’t redundant and also resonate with an audience consistently, is tricky business.
 In some cases, it requires months of brainstorming and preparation to produce a single quality campaign.
 There are cases where brands prep for an important campaign - like a Superbowl Ad well into the future since there’s a lot that rides on the success of these campaigns.
 A content calendar helps you with just that - spacing out your deliverables, so you have ample time for ideation, creation, and revision if need be.

 - They help with your social media campaigns

 An excellent, well-executed campaign has many creative heads coming together to produce a single quality piece of content that the entire team can be proud of.
 As is the case with teams, clear communication about the work to be done and deadlines for each individual is essential.
 Take the example of a simple social media post - before the post can go up, the writer needs to write a creative, catchy piece of content, get it approved from the team leader who then proceeds to contact a graphic designer to design it, and finally the digital marketing expert to post it at a relevant time.
-When so many people are involved in a simple task - it is extremely important to create a content calendar complete with deadlines so the work is done smoothly avoiding any confusion or mishaps.
+When so many people are involved in a simple task - it is essential to create a content calendar complete with deadlines, so the work is done smoothly avoiding any confusion or mishaps.